guardian/interactive-visual-story-template/README.md

         	- if this video is published on a video page on theguardian.com View source on the video page, include the .mp4 path of the video in the url field and the poster image url in the asset_data field of the spreadsheet
-        	- if the video is published through the interactive video output process Include the video key / identifier used to acces the video via the multimedia api
+        	- if the video is published through the interactive video output process Include the video key / identifier used to acces the video via the multimedia api in the url field
         - For audio, include the url for the mp3 file
     - <b>Custom styles</b>: Use this sparingly.
 Add class names separated by a space from the list below to change the lead photo text colour, position, shadow, and background colour for mobile